-North American elk (Cervus elaphus) are one of the largest members of the deer family.
+North American elk (Cervus canadensis) are one of the largest members of the deer family.
 Large males, called bulls, can weigh several hundred pounds and stand five feet at the shoulder.
 Females are called cows and are roughly half that size.
 A dark brown mane, light-brown bodies and white rumps characterize both sexes.
 They grow a thicker coat of hair each winter which they shed each spring.

 Only males have antlers, which grow in the spring and drop each winter.
 Antlers can grow up to an inch a day.
 They are covered with a protective layer of velvety skin.
 When the antlers are fully grown, the bulls scrape this layer off.

 Elk are highly social animals and travel in various herd sizes throughout the year.
-Herds can get as numerous as a few hundred individuals.
+Herds can grow as large as a few hundred individuals.
 Elk have a large range and move according to seasonal food availability.
 In the summer, herds move to higher elevations to feed on tundra vegetation, while in the winter they move down to lower elevations of the park and down into the Front Range.
 Large herds consist of cows, calves and young bulls (spikes).
 Older bulls remain in smaller groups or are solitary until the fall breeding season.

 Calving usually happens in tall grassy or brush areas away from the herd.
 Elk calves are born from late May into June and weigh about 30 pounds.
 Most cows give birth to one calf, but may also have two.
 Newborns have spots, which fade away by late summer.
 Calves can join the herd after two weeks and are weaned at two months old.
 Cows are extremely protective of their calves so use caution around elk at this time of year.